Parallel Best Arm Identification in Heterogeneous Environments: Technical Overview of The Main Result

 In the following, we briefly illustrate how we address these two challenges.

-\paragraph{Idea $2$: Implicit Forms of Distribution Classes.} Our first technical innovation is that we {\em implicitly define the classes of distributions} for the induction by quantifying the relationship between each distribution in the class and the original hard input distribution.
+{\bf Implicit Forms of Distribution Classes.\ \ } Our first technical innovation is that we implicitly define the classes of distributions for the generalized round elimination by quantifying the relationship between each distribution in the class and the original hard input distribution.
+The discussion below is again a simplified version of the actual construction, whose details can be found in Section~\ref{sec:class-distribution}.

 The distribution classes for Alice and Bob are defined in a similar way.
 Here we use Alice for example, and define the distribution classes $\D_\ell^A\ (\ell = 0, 1, \ldots)$ for Alice.
+The combined distribution class will be denoted by $\D_\ell = (\D_\ell^A, \D_\ell^B)$, where $\D_\ell^B$ is the one defined for Bob.

 Let $S_\ell^A$ be the set of all possible local means at Alice's side for arms in levels $\ell, \ldots, L$, and let $\varsigma = n^{1/L}$.
 For each level $\ell = 0, 1, \ldots, L$, define input class $\D_\ell^A$ to be the set of distributions $\sigma^A$ with support $S_\ell^A$ such that